VaclavDedik/jboss-seam/examples/readme.txt

    path with no spaces.
 The example does not work in a default install of Tomcat.

+2. Install Embedded JBoss as described in the "Configuration" chapter of the Seam reerence documentation.

-2. Make sure you have an up to date version of Seam:
+3. Make sure you have an up to date version of Seam:

    http://labs.jboss.com/jbossseam/download

-3. Edit the "build.properties" file and change tomcat.home to your Tomcat directory
+4. Edit the "build.properties" file and change tomcat.home to your Tomcat directory

-4. (Optional) Build Seam by running "ant" the Seam root directory
+5. (Optional) Build Seam by running "ant" the Seam root directory

-5. Build and deploy the example by running "ant tomcat.deploy" in the Seam "examples/${example.name}" directory
+6. Build and deploy the example by running "ant tomcat.deploy" in the Seam "examples/${example.name}" directory

-6. Start Tomcat
+7. Start Tomcat

-7. Point your web browser to:
+8. Point your web browser to:

    http://localhost:8080/jboss-seam-${example.name}